ArchExalt/credential-manager-kotlin/README.md

     androidTestImplementation 'androidx.test.espresso:espresso-core:3.6.1'
 }
 ```
-3. minSdk = 26 because it's the lowest one required for creating a nonce
+3. minSdk = 26 because it's the lowest one required for creating a nonce.
 4. Add this to your activity for proper use of is-statements in handleSignIn method:
 ```
     <TextView